kaijurgeit/kaijurgeit.github.io/README.md

 # Game Programmer | Unreal Engine
-I am a Game Programmer, YouTuber, and freelance Unreal Engine Lecturer with a Master’s degree in Media Technology (M.Sc., TU Ilmenau).
+I am a Game Programmer, YouTuber, and freelance Unreal Engine Lecturer with a Master’s degree in Media Technology (M.Sc.
+TU Ilmenau).
 With hands-on experience in Unreal Engine, C++, C#, and Python, I create intermediate-level Unreal Engine tutorials, which I share on my YouTube channel: [youtube.com/@DevKaiUnreal](https://www.youtube.com/@DevKaiUnreal).

 You can find my latest game on [itch.io/fleshedout](https://agent49.itch.io/fleshedout), created with an incredible team during a 72-hour Game Jam.
 It’s a top-down 2D adventure developed in Unreal Engine.
-Our team had four members, and I was responsible for implementing the game in Unreal.
+Our team had four members, and I was responsible for implementing the game in Unreal Engine.

+I'm currently developing a 3D portfolio website using Three.js and Vue.
+You can check out my progress here: [kaijurgeit.github.io/3d-portfolio](https://kaijurgeit.github.io/3d-portfolio).

 ## Education